Passengers of Drunk Drivers: Victims or Accomplices?

 The national blitz from mid-August was sparked by an increase in alcohol-related traffic fatalities.

 This entry was posted on Wednesday, October 14th, 2009 at 7:56 am and is filed under Traffic Enforcement, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.